cotag/libcouchbase/README.md

 # Is equivalent to:
 bucket.get(:key1, :key2)              #=> ['key1_val', 'key2_val']

-# Process result without waiting / blocking the thread at all
+# Process result without waiting or blocking the thread at all
 # This will execute on the couchbase reactor loop so it is
-# recommended not to block, spin up a new thread or schedule the
+# recommended not to block in the callback - spin up a new thread
-# work to occur next_tick etc
+# or schedule the work to occur next_tick etc
 promise = bucket.get(:key1, async: true)
 promise.then  { |result| puts result }
 promise.catch { |error|  puts error  }